Montelukast Interactions: What You Cannot Take With Montelukast

 Avoid alcohol or discuss safe limits with your healthcare provider.

-Contact your healthcare provider immediately if you experience unusual symptoms such as severe rash, agitation, aggression, anxiety, depression, hallucinations, suicidal thoughts, memory problems, difficulty breathing, swelling of the face or throat, excessive bruising, or bleeding.
-These could indicate a severe reaction or interaction.
+Contact your doctor right away if you experience unusual symptoms such as severe rash, agitation, aggression, anxiety, depression, hallucinations, suicidal thoughts, memory problems, difficulty breathing, swelling of the face or throat, excessive bruising, or bleeding.
+These could signal a serious reaction or interaction that needs prompt attention.

 If you notice your asthma or allergy symptoms worsening despite taking montelukast, it might be due to an interaction reducing the drug’s effectiveness.
 Prompt action can help adjust your treatment plan safely.